 It is then, and only then that you can harness their true potential.

-And when you’re ready to learn your human design and use it as a tool for radical self-acceptance, book a reading with me.
+And when you’re ready to learn your human design and use it as a tool for radical self-acceptance, get your Human Design Map.